ibm-cloud-architecture/eda-tech-academy/docs/lab3/index.md

 ## Running locally

-During proof of concept development you can run Event Streams, MQ and your code locally.
+During proof of concept development you can run Event Streams, MQ and your code on your own laptop with docker engine.
 We give you a docker compose file to do so.
 Here are the commands to run the same demonstration locally:

 ```sh
 cd local